B1tF8er/Bit.CookieHandler/README.md

 Takes as arguments:
   1 the name of a cookie as string
-  2 the value of the cookie that can be any string, number, array or object 3 the days in which the cookie will expire, this is optional
+  2 the value of the cookie that can be any string, number, array or object 3 the days in which the cookie will expire, this is optional and must be a number

 Throws an exception if:
   1 the argument name is not a string